matuu/nikola-gray-bootstrap-theme/README.md

-Theme for Nikola based in bootstrap theme.
+Theme for Nikola based in bootstrap3-jinja theme.
 ==========================================

 This theme is used in my personal blog http://www.matuu.com.ar.